Information on conditions unique to girls and young women can be found at

-At Norton Children’s Urology, our physicians are fellowship trained in pediatric and adolescent urology specialty care and have the expertise to treat a child’s hernia.
+At Norton Children’s Urology, affiliated with the UofL School of Medicine, our pediatric urologists are fellowship trained in pediatric and adolescent urology specialty care and have the expertise to treat a child’s hernia.

-Our state-of-the-art equipment is unavailable elsewhere in Louisville.
+Our state-of-the-art equipment is not available elsewhere in Louisville.
 We also can provide sedation.

 Our specialists bring skill, respect and sensitivity to caring for your child’s urological needs.